Anusha6744/Diabetes-Prediction/README.md

 📧 aajayan525@gmail.com 🔗 [GitHub](https://github.com/Anusha6744)

 ## License
 This project is for educational use.
-Dataset provided by scikit-learn.
+Dataset provided by Kaggle.

 ## ⭐️ Show Support
 If you liked this project, consider ⭐️ starring the repository or sharing it with others!